 Overall equipment effectiveness (OEE).

-This is a measure of overall manufacturing productivity that takes into account quality, performance and availability.
+This is a measure of overall manufacturing productivity that accounts for quality, performance and availability.
 The formula for OEE is:

 OEE = Quality x performance x availability